imikieb/landing-page-react/README.md

-# Project based on React Js.
+# React JS project based with styled-components.
 The objective was to interconnect all components to create a landing page.